History of the Quakers: Women and equality

-One of their most radical innovations was a more nearly equal role for women, as Taylor (2001) shows.
+One of their most radical innovations was a more nearly equal role for women.
 Despite the survival of strong patriarchal elements, Friends believed in the spiritual equality of women, who were allowed to take a far more active role than had ordinarily existed before the emergence of radical civil war sects.
 Among many female Quaker writers and preachers of the 1650s to 1670s were Margaret Fell, Dorothy White, Hester Biddle, Sarah Blackborow, Rebecca Travers and Alice Curwen.
 Early Quaker defenses of their female members were sometimes equivocal, however, and after the Restoration of 1660 the Quakers became increasingly unwilling to publicly defend women when they adopted tactics such as disrupting services.
 Women's meetings were organized as a means to involve women in more modest, feminine pursuits.
 Writers such as Dorcas Dole and Elizabeth Stirredge turned to subjects seen as more feminine in that period.
 Some Quaker men sought to exclude them from church public concerns with which they had some powers and responsibilities, such as allocating poor relief and in ensuring that Quaker marriages could not be attacked as immoral.
 The Quakers continued to meet openly, even in the dangerous year of 1683.
 Heavy fines were exacted and, as in earlier years, women were treated as severely as men by the authorities.